Berlin Backyards

 Between everyday life, labour and encounters

-Berlin is a city of backyards: dense, diverse, lively.
+Berlin is the city of backyards: dense, diverse, lively.
 Who meets here?
 How are these spaces changing?
 And what is going on there?

 Location